pk00095/keras_JukeBox/README.md

 ```

+and run your training script.
+You will note that the script gets blocked, this is because it is waiting for a JukeBox UI to capture it's session.
-then in a separate terminal, type:
+Now, in a separate terminal, type:

 ```